gcapes/git-course/_episodes/08-undoing.md

 for further reading about the differences between `git revert` and `git reset`.

-> ## Undoing changes using revert
->
-> 1. Make a change to one of your project files (you could repeat the last example about using SMPS data)
-> 2. Commit your changes
-> 3. Push the commit to your remote repository
-> 4. Undo the changes you just made by reverting the last commit
-> 5. Push the revert commit
->
-> What does the history show on GitHub?
->
-> > ## Solution
-> > The revert commit is also visible on GitHub - what has happened is completely transparent to any collaborators
-> > you might have.
-> > You should always use `revert` to undo changes which have been pushed to a remote repository.
-> {: .solution}
-{: .challenge}

 ### How to undo almost anything with Git
 See [this blog post](https://github.com/blog/2019-how-to-undo-almost-anything-with-git) for more example scenarios and how to recover from them.